valancej/Docker-Runtime-Security/README.md

 By using the `--restart` flag when running a container, you can specify how a container should or should not be restarted on exit.
 If a container keeps exiting and attempting to restart, it could possibly lead to a denial of service on the host.
 Additionally, ignoring the exis status of a container and always attempting to restart the container can lead to a non-investigation of the root cause behind the termination.
 An investigation should always be conducted when a container is exited and attempted to be restarted.
 The `--on-failure` restart policy should be configured to limit number of retries.

+### Mount container's root filesystem as read only

+Containers should be run with their root filesystems in read-only mode.
+This isolates writes to specifically defined directories, which can then be easily monitored.
+Additionally, using read-only filesystems makes containers more reslient to being compromised.
+Data should also not be written within containers.
+This is just a standard piece following the best practice of immuntable infrastructure, and reduces attack vectors since the instance cannot be written to.
+There should be an explicitly defined volume for writing for the container.

 ## Conclusion